What is the Regulatory Authority* required to do?

 Can I see the Environmental Inspection Plan for Tipperary?

 Yes.
-Click on the links below to view the 2014 Plans for North and South Tipperary.
+Click on the links below to view the 2020 Plan for Tipperary.

 If you have any queries in relation to this please contact the Environment Section by phone on 0761 06 5000 or email: firstname.lastname@example.org